MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/choosing-msal-dotnet.md

+---
+title: Choosing a version of MSAL.NET
+---

 # Choosing a version of MSAL.NET

 Follow the decision tree to see if MSAL.NET alone is enough, or if you need [Microsoft Identity Web](https://github.com/AzureAD/microsoft-identity-web), or both.